vananhngt/data-analyst-portfolio/README.md

 - **Description:**  Based on email exchange data, two directed networks were constructed — one representing messages sent and the other representing messages received.
 The analysis aimed to distinguish individuals who actively initiate communication (opinion-makers) from those who are frequently contacted (leaders), while also uncovering deeper structural insights into the cohort’s communication dynamics.

-- **Skills / Tools Used:**  Python (NetworkX, pandas), graph construction, centrality metrics (degree, eigenvector, betweenness, closeness), clustering coefficient, data cleaning
+- **Skills / Tools Used:**  Python (NetworkX, pandas), entrality metrics (degree, eigenvector, betweenness, closeness), clustering coefficient, data cleaning

 - **Results & Insights:**  The analysis identified individuals who actively initiated conversations, as well as those frequently sought out and trusted by others.
 A key individual was found to serve as a connector between two distinct clusters, highlighting a bridging role across subgroups.
 Overall, the communication structure appeared decentralized, with influence distributed among multiple prominent figures rather than concentrated in a single leader.